A Complete Guide To The Jewish Ghetto Rome

 Marvel at the Great Synagogue

-The Great Synagogue – called Tempio Maggiore di Roma in Italian – is the largest of its kind in the city of Rome.
-Situated on the site of a smaller synagogue that once lay inside the Ghetto walls, construction began on this sizeable structure in 1901 and it was completed in 1904.
+The Great Synagogue, also called Tempio Maggiore di Roma in Italian, is the largest of its kind in Rome and the best thing to see in Rome’s Jewish Quarter.
+It is situated on the site of a smaller synagogue that once lay inside the Ghetto walls.
+Construction began on this sizeable structure in 1901 and was completed in 1904.

-It’s an impressive building with a square dome, culminating in an eclectic mix of architectural styles: Assyrian-Babylonian, Egyptian and Greco-Roman.
-These different styles mean that it stands out from other historic buildings in the area.
+It’s an impressive building with a square dome, culminating in an eclectic mix of architectural styles: Assyrian-Babylonian, Egyptian, and Greco-Roman.
+These different styles make it stand out from other historic buildings in the area.

 The synagogue displays commemorative plaques to honor the Jewish victims of Nazi Germany, as well as a Palestinian attack in 1982.